-Motorola DROID FRG83D update now rolling out in phasesAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID FRG83D update now rolling out in phasesAlex Wagner - Editorial Director of News and Content

 The Motorola DROID may have been released over a year ago, but Verizon and Motorola certainly haven't forgotten about it.
 Arguably one of the devices responsible for Android's success, the DROID will soon be getting the FRG83D update over the air that will bring it up to Android 2.2.1.
 There are a handful of enhancements to be found in the upgrade, including a new version of the official Twitter app, updated versions of both the Amazon and the News & Weather widgets, improvements to Exchange ActiveSync, and a new Gmail UI.
 You can check out all of the details at right here (Warning: PDF).
 It's also worth noting that a similar update (PDF) will soon be available for the DROID X, which will also be brought up to Android 2.2.1.
 There's been no official announcement just yet, but some users have reported that they've had the update pushed to them.